 Generally speaking, fuzzing tools tend to be custom-made, and because of this, only a tiny group of people have the expertise, time, and backend resources needed to develop and run them.
 This is why their use by the criminal community tends to be limited.

 Of course, the value of owning an unknown vulnerability for a zero-day exploit to target is high, but fortunately, the ROI for finding such things has been higher still.
 But all of that could quickly change.

-As machine learning models begin to be applied to fuzzing, however, this technique will very likely become available for the first time to a wider range of less-technical individuals, including the cybercriminal community.
-And as they learn how to leverage automated fuzzing programs augmented by machine learning, they will be able to accelerate the discovery of zero-day vulnerabilities.
+AI fuzzing describes a technique where machine learning models are combined with fuzzing tools, allowing the user to engage in fuzzing more efficiently and effectively.
+While this technology is very helpful for legitimate cybersecurity professionals, it can also be used by a wider range of less-technical individuals, including the cybercriminal community.
+And as cybercriminals learn how to leverage automated fuzzing programs augmented by machine learning, they will be able to accelerate the discovery of zero-day vulnerabilities.

 AIF attacks would have two phases: Discovery and Exploit.

 This constitutes discovering and exploiting vulnerability at the same time.
 In a landscape where a vast supply of zero-day attacks are [readily] available, even advanced tools designed to detect unknown threats, such as sandboxing, would be quickly overwhelmed.

 Cybercriminal economics depends on maximizing the ROI of the cybertools and malware being utilized.
 That’s why most attacks usually leverage malware already created elsewhere, usually only making minor modifications to evade detection.
 And they are also subject to the same skills gap the rest of the security industry is experiencing.
 The number of skilled criminals who can actually develop and deploy effective security is rare.
 Most are only moderately skilled copycats.